cylc/cylc-flow/doc/src/running-suites.rst

 Cylc supports three ways of tracking task state on job hosts:

-- task-to-suite messaging via HTTPS
+- task-to-suite messaging via TCP (using ZMQ protocol)
-- task-to-suite messaging via non-interactive ssh to the suite host, then local HTTPS
+- task-to-suite messaging via non-interactive SSH to the suite host, then local TCP
 - regular polling by the suite server program

 These can be configured per job host in the Cylc global config file - see :ref:`SiteRCReference`.

-If your site prohibits HTTPS and ssh back from job hosts to suite hosts, before resorting to the polling method you should consider installing dedicated Cylc servers or
+If your site prohibits TCP and SSH back from job hosts to suite hosts, before resorting to the polling method you should consider installing dedicated Cylc servers or
-VMs inside the HPC trust zone (where HTTPS and ssh should be allowed).
+VMs inside the HPC trust zone (where TCP and SSH should be allowed).

 It is also possible to run Cylc suite server programs on HPC login nodes, but this is not recommended for load and run duration,